trangtran72/CollegeMajors-Gender-and-Earnings/README.md

 # CollegeMajors-Gender-and-Earnings
-This repository contains information on the analysis about college majors, gender differential and earnings
+This repository contains information on the analysis about the effect of women's representation and college majors, on the average median incomes